Cork City Press Release – ref: Sustainable Mobility Review 20 January 2020

 A group of Cork based organisations are calling on the public to post or email their opinions on improving transport & travel to the Department of Transport, Tourism and Sport by Friday 28th February.

-(Click here to read more about the public we held with Transport Mobility Forum to discuss)
+(Click here to read more about the public meeting to discuss)

 “If you want real change, you have to put that in your public submissions.
 It cannot happen if you do not ask.”
 This was a key message arising from a Public Consultation Meeting, organised by Cork City Public Participation Network and Cork’s Transport and Mobility Forum and partners, including Cork Cycling Campaign and Pedestrian Network-Cork, Cork Chamber and Healthy Ireland.